Build a Self-Hosted Knowledge Base with Plain Text and LLMs

 Agent integration via MCP, the honest status

-When the Knowledge MCP ships it will be a separate FastMCP 1.27 server (consistent with the rest of the Sovereign AI Grid), not the legacy mcp.server.Server SDK that earlier MCP examples on the web still show.
-If you are building one yourself today, start from the FastMCP docs and the existing Sovereign AI Blog MCP source as the closer reference; do not copy the legacy-SDK skeletons that were widely shared in late 2024.
+It is a FastMCP server (consistent with the rest of the Sovereign AI Grid), not the legacy mcp.server.Server SDK that earlier MCP examples on the web still show.
+If you are building one yourself, start from the FastMCP docs and the Sovereign AI Blog MCP source as the closer reference; do not copy the legacy-SDK skeletons that were widely shared in late 2024.

-Until that wrapper exists, the integration is whatever your agent does with shell-tool access: most modern coding agents can run python3 /data/scripts/knowledge/query.py "voxtral tts" --json directly and parse the JSON, which is functionally close to a real MCP tool with one shell hop of latency.
+The shell-tool path still works as a fallback and is worth knowing for agents without MCP wiring: most coding agents can run python3 /data/scripts/knowledge/query.py "voxtral tts" --json directly and parse the JSON, which is functionally close to the MCP tool with one shell hop of latency.

 Keep the Index Fresh